 Springfield Township Home Rule

-House Bill 77 signed by then Governor George Voinovich on June 18, 1991 allowed Townships in the State of Ohio to adopt Limited Home Rule, following prescribed procedures, outlined in ORC 504.01.
+House Bill 77 signed by then Governor George Voinovich on June 18, 1991 allowed Townships in the State of Ohio to adopt Limited Home Rule, following prescribed procedures, outlined in Ohio Revised Code (ORC) 504.01.
 Springfield Township became a Limited Home Rule Township on March 14, 2000 under Resolution 14-2000.

 Authorized Powers Under Home Rule